Danilo Kiš: Early life

 Kiš's father was an unsteady and often absent figure in Danilo's childhood.
 Eduard Kiš spent time in a psychiatric hospital in Belgrade in 1934 and again in 1939.
 Kiš visited his father in the hospital during one of his later stays.
 This visit, in which, Kiš recalled his father asking his mother for a pair of scissors with which to commit suicide, made a strong impression on young Danilo.
 For many years, Kiš believed that his father's psychological troubles stemmed from alcoholism.
 Only in the 1970s did Kiš learn that his father had suffered from anxiety neurosis.
 Between stays in the hospital, Eduard Kiš edited the 1938 edition of the Yugoslav National and International Travel Guide.
-Young Danilo saw his father as a traveler and a writer.
+Young Danilo saw his father as a traveller and a writer.
 Eduard Scham, the eccentric father of the protagonist of Early Sorrows, Garden, Ashes, and Hourglass is largely based on Kiš's own father.